What is iOS Single App Mode (SAM)?

 Disable ringer switch

-Disable sleep/wake button
+Disable the sleep/wake button

 Disable auto lock